-Before the judge arrives the associate will go out a back door of the court he will knock loudly on a door for three times.
+Before the judge arrives the associate will go out the back door of the court he will knock loudly on a door three times.
 If you hear the knock wait for the judge, on his arrival stand up and bow to the judge.
 The associate will tell you to sit down.

 Whenever the judge addresses you, stand up and represent your opinion it is not wise to speak to a judge from a seated position.

 - Not to disrespect anyone either judge or other parties